-Information on the performance of the overdraft book is reported to the responsible executive on a monthly basis and to the Board on a six monthly basis.
+Information on the performance of the overdraft book is reported to the responsible executive on a monthly basis and to the BRC on a six monthly basis.

-In relation to treasury credit risk a detailed breakdown of credit exposures is reported to BALCO and Board.
-BALCO will also review any changes in the credit rating of counterparties and the financial strength of unrated building societies in order to determine if any changes to exposure limits are required.
+In relation to Treasury credit risk a detailed breakdown of wholesale credit exposures is reported to ALCO and Board.
+ALCO will also review any changes in the credit rating of counterparties and the financial strength of unrated building societies in order to determine if any changes to exposure limits are required.